Documentation Index

 | Prototyping | ”Favor speed over perfection.
 Use placeholders for non-critical details.” | Prevents over-engineering |

 You speak roughly 3x faster than you type.
 For prompting Claude Code, that speed matters — see also the official voice dictation docs.
+Run/voice to enable built-in push-to-talk, then hold Space to record.
+You can rebind to a modifier combo like meta+k to skip the warmup delay.

 Don’t worry about perfect transcription.
 Claude handles mistranscriptions, filler words, and informal language well.
 The speed gain outweighs the occasional misparse.